Global Engagement > Student Resources > International Student & Scholar Services > Tax Responsibilities

 If you need help while using Sprintax, you can contact their support team using the options below:

-ISS has teamed up with Sprintax to provide you with easy-to-use tax preparation software designed for non-resident students and scholars in the U.S. We (and all other university staff) are not qualified or allowed to provide individual tax advice.
+ISS has teamed up with Sprintax to provide you with a free and easy-to-use tax preparation software designed for non-resident students and scholars in the U.S. We (and all other university staff) are not qualified to provide individual tax advice as tax preparers or specialists.

-After you login to Sprintax, you will be asked a series of questions about the time you have spent in the U.S. over recent years.
+After you log in to Sprintax, you will be asked a series of questions about the time you have spent in the U.S. over recent years.
 Sprintax will then determine your tax status.
 If it determines that you are a "nonresident alien" (NRA) for federal tax purposes, you can continue to use it to respond to a series of guided questions.
-Sprintax will complete and generate the tax forms you need to send to the IRS (Internal Revenue Service).
+Sprintax will complete and generate the tax forms you need to send to the IRS.

-If Sprintax determines you are a resident alien for federal tax purposes, you won't be able to continue using the software.
+If Sprintax determines that you are a resident alien for federal tax purposes, you won't be able to use the software.

-If you earned more than $0 of taxable US source income, you may need to file a federal tax return with the IRS.
-Use your Sprintax access code (Emailed to you by ISS in early February 2024) to file your federal tax return at no cost.
-Depending on your circumstances you may also need to file a state tax return(s) at your own cost.
+If you earned more than $0 of taxable US source income in 2025, you will probably need to file a federal tax return with the IRS.
+Use your Sprintax access code (emailed to you by ISS in early February 2026 to file your federal tax return at no cost).
+Depending on your circumstances, you may also need to file a state tax return(s) at your own cost.
 Please note that only the federal filing fee is waived with Sprintax; if you owe taxes, you will still need to pay them.

 1) Gather the documents you may need for Sprintax.